Black Elk Peak: History

-The recommendation for renaming went to the federal US Board on Geographic Names.
-The federal board acknowledged that the name was of concern to the Lakota, and its spokesman said, "In this case, the board felt that the name was derogatory or offensive, being that it was on a holy site of the Native Americans."
-In a decision published August 11, 2016, the United States Board on Geographic Names adopted the name "Black Elk Peak."
+Climate

 Hiking

 The summit can be reached from Sylvan Lake, Camp Remington, Highway 244, Palmer Creek Rd., Mount Rushmore, or Horse Thief Lake.
 From the trailhead at Sylvan Lake in Custer State Park, to the summit and back is about 7 mi.
 This is the shortest, least strenuous, and most popular route.
 No permit is required for use of the trail.
 However, A South Dakota State Parks pass is required to access the Sylvan Lake trailhead.

 An old stone tower, once used as a fire lookout tower, is located at the summit.
 The ashes of Valentine McGillycuddy were interred near the base of the tower and a plaque reads, "Valentine McGillycuddy, Wasicu Wakan."
 Wasicu Wakan is Lakota for "Holy White Man."